oracle-livelabs/developer/ai-optimizer/get-started/get-started.md

    **Note:**
    AI Runners like Ollama, LM Studio, etc. will not utilize Apple Silicon's "Metal" GPU when running in a container.
 This may change as the landscape evolves.

    You can install and run Ollama natively outside a container and it will take advantage of the "Metal" GPU.
-Later in the Walkthrough, when configuring the models, the API URL for the Ollama model will be your hosts IP address.
+Later in the Workshop, when configuring the models, the API URL for the Ollama model will be your hosts IP address.

 2. Pull the **LLM** into the container: